-The great benefit of social media is the ability to target groups of customers and predict their behaviors.
-Data-driven audiences and campaigns find customers with an interest in brands and products by using their interests, search history, and interactions to better streamline the process.
+A significant advantage of social media is the ability to target groups of customers and predict their behaviors.
+Data-driven audiences and campaigns find customers with interest in brands and products by using their interests, search history, and interactions to better streamline the process.

-Social data is an analysis of data-driven interactions that people make.
-Whether you are trying to understand overall human behavior or tell a better story that connects to people, social data is a key component of that.
-Social data is basically how people behave and interact in social contexts.
+Social data is information about interactions people make.
+Whether you are trying to understand overall human behavior or tell a better story that connects with people, social data is a key component to inform all of these objectives.
+Social data is all about how people behave and interact in social contexts.

 Social media networks: tweets, posts, favorites, likes, etc.

 Keyword analysis should reveal what words people use to look for items and services.
 Hashtags are another great way to do this, as Twitter is famous for having hashtags create entire communities of like-minded individuals.

 Discovering what keywords are being used and what hashtags are performing well can help isolate and identify groups that would be interested in specific products and services.
 Brands doing this bypass wasted efforts and can focus more directly on those they want as customers.

 In order to tailor advertisements and outreach, keyword analysis shows what words people use to look for items and services.
 Hashtags are another great way to do this, as Twitter is famous for having hashtags create entire communities of like-minded individuals.